 Our scholars live in the greatest city in the world, and we take advantage of it!
 Through trips that include visits to farms, museums, theaters, and the circus, Success Academy scholars make connections between classroom learning and the real world, broadening their knowledge and experience.
-We believe so strongly in the value of our field studies that our scholars take an average of two excursions per month, or about 20 per year.
+These trips not only enhance scholars' learning by giving them opportunities to immerse themselves in richly diverse environments, but also create memories that all Success Academy scholars share.